-- e) Accrued compensatory time in excess of 24 hours may, at the City's option, be paid-off at the employee's base hourly rate of pay. - f) At the employee's request, accrued compensatory time may be cashed out quarterly at the employee's Base Hourly rate of pay.
-Such requests must be made by the end of each quarter, and will be paid at the beginning of the following quarter.
+- minimum 48 hours' notice, unless a shorter notice is specifically agreed to by both the City and the employee. - d) Once the compensatory time has been approved and scheduled, it cannot be cancelled without mutual agreement of the city and the employee. - e) In the event that two or more employees request compensatory time off for the same time period, it shall be awarded based on seniority.
+However, once comp time has been awarded it cannot be "bumped" by a request from a senior member. - f) Accrued compensatory time in excess of 24 hours may, at the City's option, be paid-off at the employee's base hourly rate of pay. - g) At the employee's request, accrued compensatory time may be cashed out quarterly at the employee's Base Hourly rate of pay.
+Such requests must be made by the end of each quarter and will be paid at the beginning of the following quarter.